qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 :align: center
 :class: shadow-image
 :width: 90%

+Looking at the live view of the CK single measurement classifier
 :::

 Once you are reasonably content with the results, check (and amend if necessary) the **Classifier name** and click {guilabel}`Save`.